Patients may have questions about taking statins to manage their high cholesterol. Click on each question to get the scoop on statins.

-Most heart attacks and strokes are preventable by practicing a healthy lifestyle and when necessary, by taking medications to lower blood pressure or cholesterol or to help quit smoking.
+Most heart attacks and strokes are preventable by practicing a healthy lifestyle, and when necessary, taking medications to lower blood pressure or cholesterol or to help quit smoking.
 Statins, when used as indicated, can dramatically reduce a person’s risk of having a heart attack or stroke, but millions of people are missing that opportunity.
 Some clinicians may miss prescribing a statin to a person who can benefit.
 Many times, individuals stop or do not start taking a statin due to concerns about side effects.
-The good news is that understanding your individual benefits and risks and working through your concerns with your clinician can help you live free of these preventable events and enjoy a longer, healthier life.
+The good news is that understanding your individual benefits and risks and working through your concerns with your clinician can help you prevent heart attacks and strokes and enjoy a longer, healthier life.

 Statins are a class of medicines used to lower cholesterol.
 While some of the cholesterol in your blood comes from food, most is made by the liver.
 Statins work by reducing the amount of cholesterol made by the liver and helping the liver remove cholesterol that is already in the blood.
-Statins may also reduce inflammation in the walls of arteries.
-This inflammation can lead to blockages that damage organs like your heart and brain.
+Statins may also reduce inflammation in the artery walls.
+This can lead to blockages that damage organs such as the heart and brain.

-Scientific studies and years of use all over the world have proven that statins, when used as indicated by current guidelines, reduce a person’s chances of having a heart attack or stroke; of needing surgery, angioplasty, or stenting to improve blood flow in an artery; and of dying from a heart attack.
+Scientific studies and years of use all over the world have proven that statins, when used as indicated, reduce a person’s chances of having a heart attack or stroke; needing surgery, angioplasty, or stenting to improve blood flow in an artery; and dying from a heart attack.
 The higher a person’s risk of having a heart attack or stroke, the stronger the benefit of the statin.
-The benefit is also greater the longer the statin is taken.
+The benefit increases the longer the statin is taken.
 In general, taking a statin can cut a person’s risk of a heart attack or stroke in half.

 Serious risks are rare.
 Studies involving thousands of people show no differences in muscle aches, liver abnormalities, dementia, memory problems, or cancer between those taking a statin and those on an inactive pill.
-There are very uncommon risks associated with statins including a type of stroke caused by bleeding, muscle damage that can usually be detected with a blood test, and diabetes, in a small number of people prone to develop diabetes.
-While muscle aches and soreness are a commonly mentioned side effect, it is important to note that these muscle aches and weakness are common complaints among active individuals and as people age, whether or not they are taking a statin.
+Despite these findings, just over one in four people (29%) taking a statin describes some symptom, most commonly muscle aches or weakness.
+It is important to note that muscle-related symptoms are also common with aging and in active adults who are not on statins.
+Very uncommon risks associated with statins including a type of stroke caused by bleeding, muscle damage that can usually be detected with a blood test, and increased blood sugar levels or new-onset diabetes in those who are prone to developing diabetes.
+The large benefit of taking statins to prevent heart attacks and strokes likely outweighs the small risk associated with an elevated blood sugar level.

 Side effects from statins can frequently be managed by adjustments in the dose or by choosing a different statin drug.
-Before stopping or changing your medication, please discuss your concerns with your clinician.
+Before stopping or changing your medication, please discuss your concerns with your clinician who can help determine the likelihood that symptoms are related to the statin.
 Together you can map out a practical plan to keep you safe from heart attack and stroke.